The problem

-• Graph-first investigation workspace
+• Graph-first exploration workspace

 • Collector-driven enrichment across domains, websites, repos, identities, and infrastructure